 Host keys are for authenticating a specific instance.
-Many images have default host SSH keys, which can be removed using ssh\deletekeys.
+Many images have default host SSH keys, which can be removed using ssh_deletekeys.
 This prevents re-use of a private host key from an image on multiple machines.
 Since removing default host keys is usually the desired behavior this option is enabled by default.

-Host keys can be added using the ssh\keys configuration key.
+Host keys can be added using the ssh_keys configuration key.
 The argument to this config key should be a dictionary entries for the public and private keys of each desired key type.
-Entries in the ssh\keys config dict should have keys in the format <key type>\private and <key type>\public, e.g. rsa\private: <key> and rsa\public: <key>.
+Entries in the ssh_keys config dict should have keys in the format <key type>private, <key type>public, and, optionally, <key type>certificate, e.g. rsa_private: <key>, rsa_public: <key>, and rsa_certificate: <key>.
 See below for supported key types.
 Not all key types have to be specified, ones left unspecified will not be used.
 If this config option is used, then no keys will be generated.